nitish7613/genisys-file-manager/README.md

    - Run `npm start`

 8. **Access API Documentation**
    - Once the server has started successfully, you can access the API documentation at `http://localhost:3000/documentation`.
+We have prepared detailed swagger api documentation.

 9. **Authorization**
    - Each endpoint is protected with a static Bearer Token.
 The token value is `a9f8e6b3c5d4f2e8b1c3d9a7f6b8e5c4`, as specified in the `AUTH_TOKEN` in the `.env` file.
 Ensure to add this token in the Authorization header.